Seals Stadium: 1959 demolition and site usage

-2008: 50 year anniversary tribute
+2008: 50th anniversary tribute

-On April 15, 2008, the San Francisco Giants paid tribute to the 50th Anniversary of their move to Seals Stadium.
-There was a ceremony at the Seals Stadium site and another at Oracle Park to commemorate the 50th anniversary of the 1958 Opening Day.
-The Giants' home game that day – against the Arizona Diamondbacks – was started at 1:35 p.m.
-That start time commemorated the same time of day that Giants' pitcher Ruben Gomez threw the first pitch at Seals Stadium on Opening Day, April 15, 1958.
+On April 15, 2008, the San Francisco Giants paid tribute to the 50th anniversary of their move to Seals Stadium.
+There was a ceremony at the Seals Stadium site and another at AT&T Park to commemorate the 50th anniversary of the 1958 Opening Day.
+The Giants' home game that day – against the Arizona Diamondbacks – was started at 1:35 p.m., the starting time commemorated the same time of day Giants' pitcher Ruben Gomez threw the first pitch at Seals Stadium on Opening Day, April 15, 1958.
 The first 20,000 fans attending the Diamondbacks-Giants game received a commemorative poster print of the Gomez' first pitch from 1958.
-Orlando Cepeda and Gino Cimoli, the first man at bat on that historic day, threw out the ceremonial first pitch.
+Orlando Cepeda and Gino Cimoli, the first men to bat on that historic day, threw out the ceremonial first pitch.

 There were pre-game events at the site of Seals Stadium.
 Ceremonies included the unveiling of a new bronze historical plaque at the site, a recreation of the radio call of the first pitch by Jon Miller, an honoring of Mike Murphy, the Giants 50-year legendary clubhouse manager, as well as speeches/recollections by Willie Mays and others.
 Among those recognized were Giants Hall of Famers Mays and Orlando Cepeda and 1958 Giants players Jim Davenport and Eddie Bressoud.
 Descendants of former Giants' owner Horace Stoneham and Mayor George Christopher (both instrumental in moving the Giants from New York to San Francisco) were in attendance.